Theodore Roosevelt Expressway (Highway 85) Tour

 Journey along North Dakota's ruggedly beautiful western edge on Highway 85.
 This route enters North Dakota from South Dakota near Bowman and passes the highest point in North Dakota, the Badlands, the Missouri River and Williston before reaching the Canadian border.

-The highest point in North Dakota is 3,506 feet above sea level.
+The highest point in North Dakota is 3,506 feet above sea level, this natural wonder is a popular hiking destination for outdoor enthusiasts.

 Reflect on the frontier while fueling up with hearty Badlands beef and home-style fixin’s of the finest quality.

-Tucked away in the Badlands, this former cowtown is a must-see.
-Gateway to Theodore Roosevelt National Park South Unit.
+From frontier cow town to treasured family tradition, Medora is a must-see.
+Tucked away in the Badlands, and Gateway to the Theodore Roosevelt National Park South Unit.

 More rugged than the south unit, visitors to the north unit drive along the rims to Oxbow Overlook to see Bison, deer and the Little Missouri River.